Rqkko/realestate-investment-dapp/README.md

 - Click `Add Project`

 If done correctly, you should see:
-- A new workspace with 10 accounts and 100 ETH each
+- A new workspace with 10 accounts with 100 ETH each
 - Network ID is `1337`
 - RPC server is `HTTP://127.0.0.1:7545`